 Virtual File System (VFS)

-While we refer to this feature as a virtual "file system," it's really just a flat storage object which maps from an arbitrary string name (key) to a single-channel buffer of audio data (value).
+While we refer to this feature as a virtual "file system," it's really just a flat storage object which maps from an arbitrary string name (key) to a particular resource (value).

 Loading data into the VFS

-The process for loading data into the virtual file system depends on how you're using Elementary, although the concept is the same everywhere: you add key-value entries to the virtual file system map, where the key is a "virtual file path" or simply a name of your choosing, and the value is an audio buffer, and then you build your audio graph by referencing the associated name or virtual file path of the buffer you want to use.
+The process for loading data into the virtual file system depends on how you're using Elementary, although the concept is the same everywhere: you add key-value entries to the virtual file system map, where the key is a "virtual file path" or simply a name of your choosing, and the value is the resource, and then you build your audio graph by referencing the associated name or virtual file path of the buffer you want to use.

 If you're working strictly in JavaScript with one of the provided renderers, consult the documentation for your specific renderer on adding entries to the VFS.